enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/front-end-api.md

 }
 ```

-The AddRecipientRequest-class contains a fluent API to set data for the operation, here are some of methods:
+The AddRecipientRequest-class contains a fluent API to set data for the operation, here are some of the methods:
 * **WithName()**: Expects a full name and tries to parse it into first/last name.
-* **WithFirstname()**: Sets the firstname
+* **WithFirstname()**: Sets the first name
-* **WithLastname()**: Sets the lastname
+* **WithLastname()**: Sets the last name
 * **SubscribeTo()**: Subscribes the new recipient to a given Mailing List.
 (Tip: Use the Mailing List Picker property editor in the backoffice UI if this needs to be a setting).
 * **ForWorkspace()**: Sets the Workspace for the new recipient.
 Only needed when the solution has multiple workspaces.
 * **WithCustomField()** Sets a custom field value for the recipient.
-Alias must match a configured field alias (Workspace settings)
+The alias must match a configured field alias (Workspace settings)
 * **WithSource()** Sets the source property for the recipients.
-Used to track where recipients subscribe, could be ie "Homepage", "Footer form" or any string.
+Used to track where recipients subscribe, could be i.g "Homepage", "Footer form" or any string.

 ## Sending transactional email programmatically
 The service is also when you want to send transactional emails, please have a look at the [transactional email guide](../concepts/transactionals.md) for a complete example.

-## Updating subscription statuses for recipient
+## Updating subscription statuses for recipients
-It's possible to update any subscription-status from the service as well.
+It's possible to update any subscription status from the service as well.

 ```csharp
 var recipientKey = Guid.Parse("1495412D-538C-480E-BAF2-C747D33A3E8B");